 There’s plenty to see and do, and reasons to visit at least quarterly.
 Plus, not only does becoming a member get you access to this downtown Denver institution, but seven other history museums across Colorado.

-Benefits: A year of unlimited access to all eight History Colorado museums, plus annual tickets to the Georgetown Loop Railroad.
+Benefits: A year of unlimited access to all eight History Colorado museums, plus one annual ticket to the Georgetown Loop Railroad (valued at $25-$35).
+A subscription to the museum’s magazine is also included.

 Make it cheaper: Travel around Colorado and use a membership to see all the museums.